-Scoliosis Regression Circumstances
+Spinal Curvature Regression Circumstances

 The medical literature is chock full of examples of people whose scoliosis resolved or dramatically regressed due to known, suspected or idiopathic reasons.
 Some cases involved spontaneous regression that occurred suddenly, while other cases involved regression over time ranging from days to decades.

 Most cases of scoliosis regression occur in patients who also demonstrate other spinal abnormalities, such a Chiari malformation, spinal syrinx and spina bifida.
 In many cases, if the other spinal condition is treated, the scoliosis will change in severity, sometimes regressing dramatically or even fully resolving.